 These prepaid cards can also foster financial inclusion, as they can be set up without the need for a bank account.
 Some products also offer a virtual card instead of a physical one, making them ideal for online purchases through PayPal and other e-commerce platforms.

 Of course, there are downsides.
-Some providers will require you to stake cryptocurrency in order to unlock access to the best rewards.
+Some providers will require you to stake coins in order to unlock access to the best rewards.
 And although your crypto debit card might be well suited to small, daily transactions, it might not be the best way to pay if you're thinking about splashing out on a car or a yacht.

 Then there's the issue of Bitcoin's volatility.
 The BTC you use to buy a $1,000 holiday on your crypto debit card now could end up being worth double or triple as much in the years to come, meaning you'll feel short changed.
 (Or it could crash, meaning that your trip to Paris really was a bargain.)